boynux/boynux.github.com/_posts/2015-05-05-impact-mapping-as-easy-as-pie.md

 At first I thought "Hey man, it's gonna to be a complex process to collect all those information and making tons of reports and whatnots!"
 But it was much easier and natural than I thought.
 And of course very well pointed by Marcus.

-*Marcus Hammerberge* speaker of agile meet-up, nailed down the importance this strategy very well and that was enough to ignite a spark of interest in me to find some resources and study more about it.
+*Marcus Hammarberge* speaker of agile meet-up, nailed down the importance this strategy very well and that was enough to ignite a spark of interest in me to find some resources and study more about it.

 *Impact Mapping* is actually name of a book written by *Gojko Adžić* a software delivery consultant.
 He is also author of several other well known books in software industry.